 Overall, I think that these disadvantages are minor.
 The advantages of combining your Double Cash ThankYou account with your Premier or Prestige ThankYou account greatly outweigh to disadvantages.

 Share Rewards Across Cardholders

 If you don’t have a premium ThankYou card or you don’t want to combine it with your Double Cash ThankYou account, then you can opt to “share points” instead.

 Citi allows people to transfer ThankYou points to anyone else, for free.
 The “anyone else” includes yourself if your accounts aren’t combined.
 There are two catches to this:

 - Shared points expire after 90 days.
 Make sure you have a specific near-term use in mind before transferring points.

 - 100K limit: Each member may share up to 100,000 points per calendar year.
 Each member may receive up to 100,000 points per calendar year.

 Why this is valuable:

-- A friend or family member with a Premier card can book travel for you in order to get the 20% point discount.
+- A friend or family member with a Premier card can transfer points to airline or hotel programs with the best transfer rates.

 - If a friend has airline elite status with one of Citi’s transfer partners with which you want to book an award, you may be better off transferring points to your friend who can then transfer the points to the airline partner and book the award for you (to get free award changes, for example).